Sir Valentine Browne: Later life

-In 1571 Sir Valentine was elected MP for Berwick-upon-Tweed for the English Parliament of 1571.
+In 1571, Browne was elected MP for Berwick-upon-Tweed for the English Parliament of 1571.
 In 1572 he was elected MP for Thetford for the English Parliament of 1572.

-The records of Cambridge University state that a Valentine Browne matriculated at Trinity College during the easter term of 1570.
-Although the source suggests that he was the person elected MP for Thetford in 1572, that matriculation date seems too late for the studies of the subject of this article.

-Sir Valentine was Governor of Berwick in May 1573. during the "Lang Siege" of Edinburgh Castle during the Marian civil war (1568–1573).
-After the siege acquired some of the jewels of Mary, Queen of Scots that Sir William Drury brought from Scotland His page Gilbert Edward stole jewels from him including a diamond and ruby studded gold mermaid with a diamond shield or mirror, and a gold chain marked with Sir Valentine's initials "v. b." at the clasp.
+He was Governor of Berwick in May 1573,during the "Lang Siege" of Edinburgh Castle during the Marian civil war (1568–1573).
+After the siege, Browne acquired some of the jewels of Mary, Queen of Scots that Sir William Drury brought from Scotland.
+His page Gilbert Edward stole jewels from him including a diamond and ruby studded gold mermaid with a diamond shield or mirror, and a gold chain marked with Sir Valentine's initials "v. b." at the clasp.
 The costume of the runaway page was described, with yellow doublet, peach-coloured hose, blue stockings, and a grey hat.
-Sir Valentine's management of finance at Berwick was criticised several times.
+Browne's management of finance at Berwick was criticised several times.

-When Francis Walsingham travelled to Scotland in August 1583, Sir Valentine wrote to him from Hoxton bemoaning the ruinous state of several castles of the north, including Bamborough, Dunstanburgh, Norham, and Etal.
+When Francis Walsingham travelled to Scotland in August 1583, Browne wrote to him from Hoxton bemoaning the ruinous state of several castles of the north, including Bamborough, Dunstanburgh, Norham, and Etal.